Dosage form: injection

 The proportion of patients who discontinued study treatment due to an adverse event was similar for both treatment groups (Meropenem, 2.5% and imipenem-cilastatin, 2.7%).

 One controlled clinical study of complicated intra-abdominal infection was performed in the United States where Meropenem was compared with clindamycin/tobramycin.
 Three controlled clinical studies of complicated intra-abdominal infections were performed in Europe; Meropenem was compared with imipenem (two trials) and cefotaxime/metronidazole (one trial).

-Using strict evaluability criteria and microbiologic eradication and clinical cures at follow-up which occurred 7 or more days after completion of therapy, the following presumptive microbiologic eradication/clinical cure rates and statistical findings were obtained:
+Using strict evaluability criteria and microbiologic eradication and clinical cures at follow-up which occurred 7 or more days after completion of therapy, the presumptive microbiologic eradication/clinical cure rates and statistical findings are provided in Table 9:

 The finding that Meropenem was not statistically equivalent to cefotaxime/metronidazole may have been due to uneven assignment of more seriously ill patients to the Meropenem arm.
 Currently there is no additional information available to further interpret this observation.

 Four hundred forty-six patients (397 pediatric patients 3 months to less than 17 years of age) were enrolled in 4 separate clinical trials and randomized to treatment with Meropenem (n=225) at a dose of 40 mg/kg every 8 hours or a comparator drug, i.e., cefotaxime (n=187) or ceftriaxone (n=34), at the approved dosing regimens.
 A comparable number of patients were found to be clinically evaluable (ranging from 61 to 68%) and with a similar distribution of pathogens isolated on initial CSF culture.